Fore the Journey.

 The Kahn's Story

-The Kahn family’s daily life now consists of modified school schedules, doctor appointments, and adapting to their daughters’ changing vision and behavioral issues.
-They do their best to create a normal life for their girls despite the fate that lies ahead of them.
+The Kahn family’s life now consists of adapting to their daughters’ vision loss, daily struggles with childhood dementia, managing frequent seizures, modified school schedules, and a multitude of doctor appointments.
+They do their best to create a safe, happy life for their girls despite the fate that lies ahead of them.
 They are driven by the hope that a treatment or cure can change the future for all children affected by Batten disease.

 After receiving the girls’ diagnosis in early 2017, the Kahn family created The ForeBatten Foundation.
 “Fore” means “ahead” or “forward,” and those familiar with golf know it’s a term you hear when something unavoidable is heading your way—much like Batten disease.
 The Kahn family is taking a swing at Batten disease, and with your help, the Kahn family can raise money to fund future research studies to help all children affected by Batten disease.